-Yet, as I’ve written previously, if all of your relationships end in psychological ruin, then that says more about you and less about the opposite sex (or whoever you’re dating).
+Yet, as I’ve written previously, if all of your relationships end in psychological ruin, then that says more about you and less about everyone else.
 Your sample size sucks.
 And your ability to choose a romantic partner sucks.

 There are millions of attractive, confident, emotionally stable, amazing, and yes, single people out there.
 You just have to know how to spot them and attract them.

 If you ever catch yourself thinking phrases such as: “If I do X, then he/she will think Y,” or “What did they mean by that?” or “What are they trying to make me think about?” or “I never know exactly how he/she feels about me,” or “He/she says A, but then does B,” then let it go.
 It’s bad enough being in a romantic situation where the emotions and sexual interest are ambiguous — that means that one or both of you is incapable of expressing yourselves coherently.